neoaksa/HPC/1.Random Select/Readme.md

 - group all randomly selected samples together

 Cuda uses a different algorithm:
-- Each thread would only generate one random number from range of between `min` and `max`
+- Each thread would only generate one random number from range of `min` and `max`
 - In each tread, `min` = block_id*THREAD_NUM+thread_id*((int)(N_NUM/K_NUM))+1, `max`=`min`+ thread_id*((int)(N_NUM/K_NUM))
 - In this case, I used 1 block with 50 threads